axinc-ai/ailia-models/audio_processing/fastspeech2/README.md

 ### Core Arguments (same as original FastSpeech2 repo)

-- `--source`: Path to a source file with format like train.txt and val.txt (for batch mode)
 - `--restore_step`: Step for checkpoint to restore (default: 900000)
-- `--mode`: Synthesize mode - 'single' or 'batch' (default: 'single')
 - `--text`: Raw text to synthesize (for single-sentence mode only)
 - `--speaker_id`: Speaker ID for multi-speaker synthesis (for single-sentence mode only, default: 0)
 - `-p`, `--pitch_control`: Control the pitch of the whole utterance, larger value for higher pitch (default: 1.0)